FDIM/angular-access-control/README.md

 # angular access control (acl)
 Undocumented version is available for use.
 It does not include roles, as the list of resources is merged on server side.
 ## usage
-When user logges in you have to initialize service with the identity (an object with resources that either grants access ot denies it).
+When user logges in you have to initialize service with the identity (an object with resources that either grants access or denies it).

 JS:

+	app.config(function ($stateProvider) {
+		$stateProvider.state('home', {
+			url: '/home',
+			views: {
+				"main": {
+					controller: 'HomeController as model',
+					templateUrl: 'home/home.tpl.html'
+				}
+			},
+			data: {
+				pageTitle: 'Home',
+				resource: 'home' // if access to this resource is not granted, state change will cancelled and 'acl.stateChangeDenied' event emitted with all available arguments.
+Case when identity is retrieved via ajax is also handled, state change (that requires access to a resource) will be blocked untill acl service is initialized.
+			}
+		});
+	});
 	app.run(function ($rootScope, acl, $state) {
 		$rootScope.identity = {
 			isGuest: false, // can be used with ng-if to toggle other content if user is logged in or not